kitttn/temptest/Loading-Example-Firmware-into-the-APBridges.md

 2. Open a separate terminal window and start the J-Link GDB server, specifying the serial number and a unique port number that GDB will use when attaching to the server (2341 in this example)

    `JLinkGDBServer -select usb=jlink_apb2_sn -port 2341`

+    Note that you may see diagnostics of the form:

+    WARNING: Failed to read memory @ address 0xFFFFFFFF
+    WARNING: Failed to read memory @ address 0xFFFFFFFF

+    appear in this window while following the steps below.
+These diagnostics are harmless and anticipated, and may be ignored.
 3. Open another terminal window start GDB

     `arm-none-eabi-gdb`